em-foundation/em-bytes/docs/articles/001-Benchmark.md

 !!! abstract "Can we harvest our daily energy needs&thinsp;??"
     Vendors of energy-harvesting components will commonly characterize their offerings in terms of **J/day** (or **mWh/day**).&thinsp; By making this figure readily available, **EM&bull;Scope** enables us to quickly determinime the viability of a particular solution.

-    Knowing that our application performs multiple activities at different rates, a simple sum of **J/day** results derived from benchmarking each activity in isolation provides a reasonable model of energy consumption within the application as a whole.
+    Since our application performs multiple activities at different rates, a simple sum of **J/day** results derived from benchmarking each activity in isolation provides a reasonable model of overall energy consumption within the application as a whole.

-Knowing **J/day**, we'll calculate our final **EM&bull;erald** score using a constant which approximates the energy capacity of a standard CR2032 coin-cell batter:
+Knowing **J/day**, we'll calculate our final **EM&bull;erald** score using a constant which approximates the energy capacity of a standard CR2032 coin-cell battery:

 :arrow_right:&emsp;EM&bull;eralds &thinsp;=&thinsp; 2400 / (_Joules-per-day_ × 30) &thinsp;=&thinsp; 80 / _Joules-per-day_<br>
 :arrow_right:&emsp;CR2032-capacity&thinsp;:&thinsp; 225&thinsp;mAh × 3.6 × 3.0&thinsp;V &approx; 2.43&thinsp;kJ<br>